Stefan Jerzy Zweig

-Stefan Jerzy Zweig (born January 28, 1941) is an author and cameraman.
+Stefan Jerzy Zweig (28 January 1941 – 6 February 2024) was a Polish-German author and cameraman.
 He is known as the Buchenwald child from the novel by Bruno Apitz, Naked Among Wolves.
 He survived the Buchenwald concentration camp at age four under protection from his father and other prisoners.

 Early years

 Stefan Jerzy Zweig was born in Kraków.
 He lived with his parents, Helena and Dr. Zacharias Zweig and his sister, Sylwia Zweig in the Kraków ghetto.
 The family was split up in August 1944.
 His mother and sister were murdered in Auschwitz.

 Zweig and his father were brought to Buchenwald in 1944, when Zweig was just three years old.
 He was arrested with the notation, "Polit Pole Jude" (political Polish Jewish) and was given the prisoner number 67509.

 Willi Bleicher and Robert Siewert, prisoner functionaries, took care of Zweig's welfare.
 When scheduled to be sent to Auschwitz just a few weeks after arriving, he was hidden in the typhus ward of the infirmary.
-Later, his name appeared on a transport list and was switched with that of Willi Blum, a 16-year-old Romani boy who was murdered in his place.
+Later, his name appeared on a transport list and was among the 12 names switched with those of other children who were murdered in their place, including that of Willi Blum, a 16-year-old Romani boy.
 Through such interventions, Zweig was able to survive until Buchenwald was liberated.